n8n-io/n8n-docs/docs/courses/level-two/index.md

 We believe all good works deserve recognition.
 If you successfully complete the course, we will email you a **recognition badge** that you can share with your peers to showcase your n8n skills.
 To get your n8n badge, you need to complete the following milestones:

-✅ Send an automated email containing two binary files.<br/>
-✅ Send an automated message in a Slack channel.<br/>
+- [x] [Sign up](https://n8n-community.typeform.com/to/PDEMrevI) for the course to get your unique ID and webhook URL.
+If you had already signed up for the Level 1 course, you can use the same ID.
+- [x] Automatically generate and upload two spreadsheets.
+- [x] Automatically generate and email a PDF file.
-✅ Pass the quiz (theory and practice) at the end of the course.
+- [x] Pass the quiz at the end of the course.